 While we're on the topic of loose waves, we have to give credit where credit is due.
 Riverdale star Camila Mendes is the queen of the relaxed look.
 We're guessing she uses a big-barreled curling iron to create shape, before brushing it out for an I-woke-up-like-this look.

 Leave it to Lauren Conrad to convince us to go back to basics with our mid-length hair.
 Her middle part and smooth strands are simple yet chic, which pretty much describes her entire beauty style, no?
-We recommend using Kérastase Nutritive Oil Serum ($37), which will smooth the look and texture of rough, dry strands.
+We recommend using Kérastase Discipline Oleo Relax Anti-Frizz Oil Serum ($39), which will smooth the look and texture of rough, dry strands.

 Margot Robbie's hairstylist, Bryce Scarlett, posted this photo of the actress's effortless half-up, half-down hairstyle to Instagram.
 We love how her hair is brushed back at the root and the ends are perfectly tousled.
 It makes for a windswept effect.